Ben Simmons: Personal life

 In the summer of 2018, Simmons' brother Liam resigned his position as assistant coach at the University of California, Riverside, to work with Simmons on improving his shooting game.
 The decision to hire his brother as his shooting coach was not without controversy or criticism.
 His sister Emily, a former member of the Washington State University women's rowing team, who has worked for Klutch Sports since 2014, is married to former NFL player Michael Bush.
-His godfather, David Patrick, was an assistant coach at LSU and was a part of his sole season there and is currently the head coach at Sacramento State.
+His godfather, David Patrick, was an assistant coach at LSU and was a part of his sole season there and was the head coach at Sacramento State.
 A cousin of Simmons, who had attended the 2016 NBA draft, was killed in a hit-and-run on 25 June 2016 in New Jersey.

 In November 2016, Simmons was featured in the Showtime documentary film One & Done, providing an insight into his time as a one-and-done college player, as well as exploring his and his family's thoughts on the NCAA and the NBA's "one and done" rule.
 On 7 June 2016, Simmons signed an endorsement deal with Nike.
 Simmons is a supporter of the Essendon Football Club, an Australian rules football team in the Australian Football League, and the Newcastle Knights of the National Rugby League.

 On 3 October 2020, Simmons announced his endorsement for Joe Biden and Kamala Harris for the 2020 United States presidential election.
 Over the 2021 Christmas holiday, Simmons reportedly became engaged to British television personality Maya Jama.
 In August 2022, the couple reportedly ended their engagement.

+In December 2025, Simmons became the controlling operator of the South Florida Sails professional angling club after obtaining a 50% ownership stake in the club.